 Preparing for Inclement Weather

-We take the decision-making process very seriously.
-Student and staff safety is always our number one priority.
-However, deciding on weather-related school closures is always difficult because so many different scenarios must be considered.
-For example, our district covers 72 square miles of diverse terrain; this often means one part of the district, the roads may be clear while others are struggling with snow and/or ice.
+Deciding on weather-related school closures is always difficult because so many different scenarios must be considered.
+For example, our district covers 72 square miles of diverse terrain; this often means in one part of the district, the roads may be clear, while others are struggling with snow and/or ice.

 Here are the top 10 things you should know about closures and delays due to weather: